moveeleven-data/kardiaflow/infra/README.md

 > 💡 **Why DBFS?**
 > It’s the simplest way to make local Python packages available to notebooks using `%pip install --no-index --find-links=...`.
-> Compatible with cost-efficient DBR 13.3 LTS and avoids issues with workspace paths or job-level libraries.
+> Compatible with DBR 13.3 LTS and avoids issues with workspace paths or job-level libraries.

 ---